lucee/lucee-docs/docs/03.reference/02.tags/imap/tag.md

 - tag-pop
 categories:
 - protocols
-description: Retrieves and deletes e-mail messages from a IMAP mail server.
+description: Retrieves and deletes e-mail messages from an IMAP mail server.
 ---

-Retrieves and deletes e-mail messages from a IMAPmail server.
+Retrieves and deletes e-mail messages from an IMAPmail server.

 This tag works exactly the same way as the [[tag-mail]] tag.
 It has the same attributes.